 Learn about applying as a transfer student with international records.

-All applicants are considered using the same admission requirements, including SAT and ACT testing, and are included in the same selection process.
+All applicants are considered using the same admission requirements, and are included in the same selection process.
 If you have attended both international and United States high schools, both your international and United States courses and grades will be considered.
 You may also be required to demonstrate English proficiency.
 Visit the Exams and Visas page for more information.

 Submitting Academic Records

 If you are admitted to UC Davis you will be required to verify the academic information you listed on your application with your official academic records.
 We will require you to submit academic records from all institutions attended, beginning with the ninth grade.

 Academic records must include all subjects and final course or examination marks (if applicable).
 College and university records must also include numbers of hours per week devoted to lecture and laboratory.
 Secondary school records must show graduation at a level acceptable for university entrance.
 We are familiar with academic records from various countries.
 You are welcome to contact our international admission specialists to discuss your records.

 An academic record is only considered official when it is issued and sent by the issuing institution or examination authority.
 Records that are unsealed, opened, or sent by students are generally not considered official.
 In most cases, records sealed or attested by notaries or organizations other than the issuing institution are not considered official.

 Because it may take some time for schools outside the United States to forward your records to us, you are encouraged to have legible photocopies of your international academic records available.
 During our evaluation of your application, we may need to review these photocopies.
 Please be prepared to send them at our request.

 Admission Information for Specific Countries and Educational Systems